 Other pre-adjustment

-• Industrial production, production in construction, building permits, deflated turnover for retail trade and service turnover: calendar adjusted data from Member States is checked for additive outliers (AO), level shifts (LS) and transitory changes (TC).
-Significant outliers are included as regressors in the model, e.g. for industrial production outliers during October 2008 and January 2009 due to the economic and financial crisis are modelled as LS.
+Industrial production, production in construction, building permits, deflated turnover for retail trade and service turnover: calendar adjusted data from Member States is checked for additive outliers (AO), level shifts (LS) and transitory changes (TC).
+Significant outliers are included as regressors in the model, e.g. for industrial production outliers during the period October 2008 to January 2009 due to the economic and financial crisis are modelled as LS.
+The impact of the Covid-19 pandemic appears as additive outliers (AO) or transitory changes (TC) in the first half of 2020 for several time series.

 Seasonal adjustment